Spritea/GMOT40/README.md

 If you find any inproper label/have better annotation ideas, please contact Wensheng Cheng by Email: wenscheng at cs.stonybrook.edu.

-Your effort would be greatly appreciated, and the person whose improvement is adopted would be added to a contribution list.
+Your effort would be greatly appreciated, and the person whose improvement is adopted would be added to a contribution list!